Modern Literature Collection: The First Fifty Years

 “Modern Literature Collection: The First 50 Years” is a digital exhibit to celebrate the 50th anniversary of the Modern Literature Collection (MLC), part of the Special Collections in the Washington University Libraries.
 The digital exhibit is a companion to the onsite exhibit in Olin Library, on display November 2014 – March 2015, and contains everything available onsite, and much more.
 We hope that through these digitized materials you will enjoy exploring the history of the MLC, as well as the rich contents of some of the writers’ archives.

-To access all the finding aids for the Modern Literature Collection, please visit the Manuscript Unit website.
-There you will also find our forms and policies, research guides, and information on other manuscript collections and digital exhibits.
+To search all the finding aids and cataloged items in the Modern Literature Collection and across Special Collections, please visit this page on the Washington University Libraries' website.
+There you will also find our forms and policies regarding access.

 The digital exhibit's purpose in part is to hold forth the compositional processes of some of the writers the MLC is best known for, and to provide meaningful perspective on their lives and work.
 Just as the variety and format of materials in the Collection varies widely, so does available information on the origin and copyright ownership of the selected content on display as part of the MLC50 digital exhibit.